Frequently asked questions & answers

 If the cable to the fridge is too thin, the fridge will switch off automatically, so quickly that you won’t even notice that the fridge has tried to start.

-Make sure the cables are coarse enough for your heater or refrigerator.
-This normally means that you need to splice the cables coming out of the equipment with a coarser cable.
+Make sure the cables to your heater or refrigerator are sufficiently thick.
+This usually means that you need to splice the cables coming out of the equipment with a thicker cable.

 Articles & Films